fariya-sultana/fariya-sultana/readme.md

 <h1 align="left">Hi 👋, I'm Fariya Sultana</h1>
 <h3 align="left">A passionate full stak developer from Bangladesh</h3>

+This is Fariya Sultana, And I’m a full-stack developer with a passion for creating seamless and innovative web applications.
+I have one year of hands-on experience in full stack development and a strong foundation in HTML, CSS, JavaScript, React, Node.js, and MongoDB, I am eager to contribute to your team’s success.

+Currently pursuing a BSc at National University, I have completed 6 full-stack projects, including an e-commerce site.
+These experiences have strengthened my problem-solving skills and ability to build responsive, user-centric web applications.

+If you're on the lookout for a developer with real-world experience who can bring your ideas to life, hit me up!
+I'd like to talk about how I can help make your project stand out.
+Don't be shy – email me, and let's get started!

+Thanks for checking out my profile.
+Let's build something amazing together!

+Best regards,
+Friya Sultana

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fariya-sultana&label=Profile%20views&color=0e75b6&style=flat" alt="fariya-sultana" /> </p>

 - 🔭 I’m currently working on **Book library**